mstcgalis/md2dc/README.md

 - [ ] Convert Markdown headings to a Discord-friendly alternative

 ## Contributing
-Feel free to contribute if something about this tool pisses you off (or you care enogh).
+Feel free to contribute if something about this tool pisses you off (or you care enough).
 The **Roadmap** contains some ideas, but do whatever.
 I'm not your boss.
 Just make sure to open a pull request.

 ---
 with ❤️ and 🌱 by [Daniel Gális](https://danielgalis.com)